veeso-dev/blog.veeso.dev/blog/post-32/index-en.md

 ---
-date: '2025-03-20 17:00:00'
+date: "2025-03-20 17:00:00"
-slug: 'vendoring-c-cpp-dependencies-in-rust'
+slug: "vendoring-c-cpp-dependencies-in-rust"
-title: 'Vendoring C/C++ dependencies in Rust'
+title: "Vendoring C/C++ dependencies in Rust"
-description: 'How to statically bundle a C library to your project like with OpenSSL'
+description: "How to statically bundle a C library to your project like with OpenSSL"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-tutorials
-reading_time: '11'
+reading_time: "11"
 ---

 ## What is vendoring about?